rlee32/lbmpp_old/README.md

 A C++ LBM code.

 Focus is on incompressible, isothermal high-Re flows.
-The ultimate goal is solution-adaptive multi-element airfoil simulations.
+The ultimate goal is solution-adaptive rotor-stator simulations.

 ## Usage